-Editor's note: It is FFS which network function(s) in 5GC should manages the NW Slice quota of the maximum number of UEs in a network slice.

 - Enforcing the network slice related quota on the maximum number of UEs: This functionality is part of the 5GC and it controls the registration request on the S-NSSAI subject to the quota management by accepting or rejecting the request on the S-NSSAI.
 In case of rejection, the function may provide a rejection cause and optionally with a back-off timer.

-Editor's note: It is FFS which network function(s) in 5GC (new NF or existing NF) should enforce the network slice related quota on the maximum number of UEs, and how this network function in 5GC is aware that the quota on the maximum number of UEs is reached.

-Editor's note: It is FFS whether the NW Slice quota enforcement functionality is distributed or centralized.
+- A new NF is defined to support the storing of network slice information (i.e., the maximum number of UEs allowed to be served by a network slice), and managing and updating , enforcing the network slice information for the purpose of network slice access control.
+The new NF can be deployed as standalone or co-located withan existing NF e.g. PCF.

+- SA WG5 is informed of the work done in this TR and is provided with a reference to solution #38 so that they can consider further if they want to develop a solution for charging.
+Any potential alignment will be progressed as usual.

+- Both centralized and distributed quota handling enforcement of the number of UEs per network slice shall be supported.

 NOTE: Whether to use an existing rejection cause and a back-off timer or a new rejection cause and a back-off timer, this is to be determined in Stage-3.